hashicorp/terraform-aws-consul/README.md

 * [examples](/examples): This folder contains examples of how to use the modules.
 * [test](/test): Automated tests for the modules and examples.

-There two steps to using this blueprint to deploy a Consul cluster:
+There are two steps to using this blueprint to deploy a Consul cluster:

 1. Create a Consul AMI using the Packer template in the [install-consul module](/modules/install-consul)
 1. Deploy that AMI across an Auto Scaling Group using the Terraform [consul-cluster module](/modules/consul-cluster).
 This will execute the [run-consul script](/modules/run-consul) during boot on each Instance in the Auto Scaling Group to form the Consul cluster

-Click on each of the modules above for more details.
+Click on each of the modules above for more details and examples.